alfonsof/terraform-aws-repo-examples/README.md

 # Terraform Web Server Cluster module in a repo example

+Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
+Almost any infrastructure type can be represented as a resource in Terraform.

 This folder contains a Web Server Cluster module in a repo example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

 This Terraform file define a cluster of web servers module on AWS (Amazon Web Services) using EC2 and Auto Scaling, and a load balancer using ELB.